johnkntran/django-debug-vscode-docker-devcontainer/README.md

 Scaffolding to set up Django in Docker with VS Code using Dev Containers

 # Setup
+- Install [VS Code](https://code.visualstudio.com/) and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) Extension Pack.

-- Clone the repo and open this folder in VS Code.
+- Clone this repository, then open this folder in VS Code (_File_ > _Open Folder_).

 - You should see a dialog box pop up that says "Reopen in Container", say yes.
 <img src="yourapp/static/reopen_in_container.png">